 A downsell is generally a lower-priced item or a more irresistible deal than an upsell.

-A customer may reject the upsell due to many reasons such as the price point of the item, the product itself, or simply because they weren’t ready.
+A customer may reject the upsell for many reasons such as the item’s price point, the product itself, or simply because they weren’t ready.

 So here is the easiest way to add your downsell offer to your newly created WordPress funnel.